Restricting loop expansions in gauge theories coupled to matter

 where $D_\mu^{ab}(A)$ is defined in Eq. (\ref{eq17}).
 If now we were to make use of LM fields to eliminate diagrams beyond one-loop order, we would be using the classical action

 This action is invariant under the gauge transformations of Eqs. (\ref{eq16}), (\ref{eq29}) and (\ref{eq30}) along with (using Eqs. (\ref{A.32}) and (\ref{A.34})

 and

-As in Eq. (\ref{eq5}), renormalization of divergences arising at one-loop order in radiative effects involving scalars makes it necessary to have distinct masses and couplings at one-loop order ($m_1^2$ and $G_1$) and two-loop order ($m_1^2$ and $G_2$).
+As in Eq. (\ref{eq5}), renormalization of divergences arising at one-loop order in radiative effects involving scalars makes it necessary to have distinct masses and couplings at tree-level order ($m_1^2$ and $G_1$) and one-loop order ($m_2^2$ and $G_2$).
 This again leads to results inconsistent with unitarity, and so all terms in Eq. (\ref{eq56}) proportional to $\sigma^a$ are to be discarded.

 However, eliminating the term

 from Eq. (\ref{eq56}) breaks the invariance of Eq. (\ref{eq30}) unless the term

 is also removed.
 We are then left with the action